vmware-archive/dependency-labeler/README.md

 This returns the sha256 of the new image with added metadata.
 Currently this will add the label `io.pivotal.metadata` along with the necessary metadata.

+### Usage in Concourse

+Please see [CONCOURSE.md](CONCOURSE.md) for information about using Deplab as a task in your Concourse pipeline.

 ## Optional Arguments

 ### Metadata file